General Post Office (Washington, D.C.): History

-The site was originally developed by Samuel Blodget, Jr. (son of Samuel Blodgett), who enlisted James Hoban to design a hotel, which was the largest privately-owned structure in Washington when completed in the early 1800s.
-The federal government purchased Blodget's hotel in 1810, to house the US Post Office Department and US Patent Office.
-During the Burning of Washington in the War of 1812, William Thornton, Superintendent of the Patent Office, convinced British troops to spare the building.
-Because the United States Capitol had been burned down, the US Congress temporarily met in the building.
-In 1836, a fireplace accident set the building on fire, destroying thousands of patent models and records.
+The site was originally developed by Samuel Blodgett, Jr. (son of Samuel Blodgett), who enlisted James Hoban to design a hotel, which was the largest privately owned structure in Washington when completed in the early 1800s.
+The federal government purchased Blodgett's hotel in 1810, to house the US Post Office Department and US Patent Office.
+During the War of 1812, Superintendent of the Patent Office William Thornton convinced British troops to spare the building when they burned down the District.
+Following the destruction of the United States Capitol, members of Congress convened in Blodgett's hotel from September 1814 to December 1815.

+A fireplace accident set the building on fire in 1836, destroying thousands of patent models and records.
 President Andrew Jackson sought to rebuild the General Post Office, and Robert Mills designed and oversaw construction, with the new General Post Office completed in 1842.
 The original building was a U-shape, extending along E Street and part way up 7th and 8th Streets.
 In 1845, Samuel Morse opened the first public telegraph office in the General Post Office.

 Thomas U. Walter oversaw the building's expansion from 1855 to 1866, when the building was extended and connected along F Street to form a complete rectangle.
 This expansion was interrupted by the Civil War, when Union soldiers used the basement as munitions storage.
 The US Post Office Department moved out in 1897.
-The US General Land Office was a tenant from 1897 to 1917.
+The United States General Land Office was a tenant from 1897 to 1917.
 The US National Selective Service Board was a tenant in 1919, and it was here that US Army General John J. Pershing wrote his report on the American Expeditionary Forces in World War I. The US Tariff Commission was a tenant from 1932 to 1988, eventually occupying the entire building.

 The building was vacant from 1988 to 2002, when Michael Stanton Architecture in partnership with the Kimpton Group was selected by the US General Services Administration (GSA) to convert the building into a 184-room hotel, which became the Kimpton Hotel Monaco Washington DC.
-The Washington Monaco Hotel was honored with the Washington DC Mayor's Award for Historic Preservation, the Business Week / Architectural Record Award, the GSA Heritage Award for Adaptive Use, and the GSA Heritage Award for Conservation and Restoration.
+The Washington Monaco Hotel was honored with the Washington DC Mayor's Award for Historic Preservation, as well as the GSA Heritage Award for Adaptive Use and the GSA Heritage Award for Conservation and Restoration.